galette/galettedoc/source/usermanual/avancee.rst

    The session lifetime is a setting stored in database, ``pref_session_timeout``, reachable from the :ref:`advanced configuration <advanced_config>` page.
 The ``GALETTE_TIMEOUT`` constant still works and still wins over it.

-Per default, Galette will create session with default lifetime duration (and it seems browsers acts differently in this case).
+Per default, Galette will create session with default lifetime duration (and it seems browsers act differently in this case).
 Set ``pref_session_timeout`` from the :ref:`advanced configuration <advanced_config>` page to change it; the value is a number of seconds, and ``0`` means until the browser is closed.

 If the ``GALETTE_TIMEOUT`` constant is still declared in :ref:`behavior configuration <behavior>`, it takes precedence and the setting shows as *locked*.
 Remove it from that file to manage the lifetime from the page.